TheFlav/Freeplay_OSD/README.md

     * Signal sent to the program: ``SIGUSR1`` for Full OSD and ``SIGUSR2`` for Tiny OSD.
     * File on the system (set with ``-signal_file <PATH>`` argument), contenting numeric value of ``SIGUSR1`` or ``SIGUSR2`` (file content is reset to "0" once triggered).
     * GPIO pin set with ``-osd_gpio <PIN>`` argument for Full OSD (``-osd_gpio_reversed <0-1>`` to set LOW or HIGH trigger) and ``-tinyosd_gpio <PIN>`` argument for Tiny OSD (``-tinyosd_gpio_reversed <0-1>`` to set LOW or HIGH trigger).
+    * EVDEV monitoring to check specific key combination, please check ``Event device input`` section for more informations.
+  - If one OSD triggered when another one is already displaying (e.g. Full OSD displayed and Tiny OSD triggered), triggered one is put on hold then displayed when the other one no more displayed.

 (**F**): Full OSD, (**H**): Tiny OSD.